 Covid has had direct and indirect impacts on our health and one of these has been on mental health.
 The pandemic has resulted in reports of increased anxiety, depression, loneliness and isolation.
-Reduced physical activity and increased alcohol consumption are associated with individuals who are vulnerable to Covid, with worsening mental health seen with those most affected by the virus.
+An evidence briefing paper published by the Wales Centre for Public Policy in September 2021 on the impacts of Covid-19 and Brexit on well-being found that reduced physical activity and increased alcohol consumption are associated with individuals who are vulnerable to Covid, with worsening mental health seen with those most affected by the virus.
 Mental health issues in Wales almost tripled during the first lockdown compared to pre-pandemic levels, increasing from 11.7% to 28.1% of the population.
 Mental health issues increased as unemployment increased, with young people experiencing the largest deterioration.
 The gap between mental well-being in women and men increased from 9.9% to 14.1%, with women experiencing a greater decline in their mental health than men.
 Evidence also points to increased prescribing of antidepressant medication during periods of lockdown.

-There was a significant increase in people reporting feelings of isolation and loneliness, not just from within the ageing population but also high levels being reported from among younger people.
+There was a significant increase in people reporting feelings of isolation and loneliness, not just from within the ageing population but also high levels reported among younger people.
 For adults with learning disabilities, increased feelings of loneliness and isolation were contributed to by the closure of day centres during lockdowns, leading to a lack of face-to-face activities.
-In Hywel Dda, there has been an increase of 72% in demand for SilverCloud Wales, and a free online therapy service, provided by the NHS which provides help for up to 12 weeks for those aged 16 and over experiencing mild to moderate anxiety, depression or stress.
+In August 2020, a press release from Hywel Dda UHB showed that there had been an increase of 72% in demand for access to SilverCloud Wales, a free online therapy service, provided by the NHS which provides help for up to 12 weeks for those aged 16 and over experiencing mild to moderate anxiety, depression or stress.